rom-py/rompy/docs/schism_guide.md

 - Consider using a barotropic mode for initial spin-up
 - Tune vertical mixing parameters if needed

+## Notebook Examples

+For a practical, hands-on example of how to use SCHISM with Rompy, please see the following notebook:

+- **[SCHISM Demo](notebooks/schism/schism_demo.ipynb)**: A basic demonstration of a SCHISM run.

 ## Next Steps

 - Review the [Backends Guide](backends.md) for detailed execution options